Defining a Final Class

 return GTK_WIDGET (g_object_new (TFE_TYPE_TEXT_VIEW, NULL));

-- There are three different identifier patterns.
-TfeTextView (camel case), tfe_text_view (this is used for functions) and TFE_TEXT_VIEW (This is used to cast a object to TfeTextView).
+• There are three different identifier patterns.
+TfeTextView (camel case), tfe_text_view (this is used for functions) and TFE_TEXT_VIEW (This is used to cast an object to TfeTextView).

-- These declarations tell us that TfeTextView and TfeTextViewClass are C structures.
+• These declarations tell us that TfeTextView and TfeTextViewClass are C structures.
 “TfeTextView” has two meanings, class name and C structure name.
-The C structure TfeTextView is called object.
-Similarly, TfeTextViewClass is called class.
+The C structure TfeTextView is called an instance.
+Similarly, TfeTextViewClass is called a class.

 This program shows the overview of how to define a child class.